 - Include Climate aspects in the overall RMOa proportionality assessment.

-Even if the I-RMOa contains a scanning of the fate of the substance throughout its life cycle, it does not equate to a Life-Cycle Assessment (LCA) per se that will be looking at overall resource and energy performances.
-An I-RMOa, looks at these aspects relatively to alternative substances and technologies.
-The discussion of the Climate dimension will be qualitative at this stage.
+Even if the I-RMOa contains a scanning of the fate of the substance throughout its life-cycle, it does not equate to a Life-Cycle Assessment (LCA) per se that will be looking at overall resource and energy performances.
+An I-RMOa, looks at these aspects relative to alternative substances and technologies.
+The discussion of the climate dimension will be qualitative at this stage.

-Another critical aspect is to consider the Climate impacts (energy consumption and/or CO2 emission) over the substance life cycle.
+Another critical aspect is to consider the climate impacts (energy consumption and/or CO2 emission) over the substance's life-cycle.
 Indeed, a substance may be energy-intensive in its extraction/production but simultaneously contribute to sustainability when it provides durability to articles, is recyclable or allows energy recovery at the end-of-life stage.
-The detail of such a discussion goes beyond the scope of an RMOa and will be addressed in an LCA.
+The details of such a discussion go beyond the scope of an RMOa and will be addressed in an LCA.
 Alternatively, in an RMOa assessment different options can be qualitatively compared for their positive or negative climate aspects during manufacturing/use/EOL and recycling.

 Explanation of the scoring: